dhruvparmar2310/ReactJS/WebPack/README.md

 ### What is Virtual Machine ?
 If I am using Mac OS in my computer and for project development, I need Windows OS in some case, than I can build my own OS in Virtual Machine for the orgainization and can use that Virtual Machine in other computers too, instead of downloading Windows in other computers.

+## Hot Module Replacement :
+HMR is the most commonly used feature of webpack.
+It allows the feature like, all the modules should be updated during the runtime without refreshing the whole module.
+HMR exchanges, adds, or removes modules while an application is running, without a full reload.